 Find something around the house, like a light bulb, vase, glass, or cup and snap some pictures of it.
 If you want to take it a step further, go into your favorite store and take pictures of some of their products.
 This will give you a little experience with Portrait mode so you have a feel for what works and what doesn’t work.

 Try to remain as still as possible when you’re taking a portrait.
 This goes for you and your subject.
 The less motion you have on either side of the camera, the better your results will be.
-You don’t have to use a tripod, just try to eliminate a lot of excess movement.
+You don’t have to use an iPhone tripod.
+Just try to eliminate a lot of excess movement.

 In order to realize the full potential of Portrait mode, you need plenty of light.
 That’s why Apple created Portrait Lighting.
 This allows you to select a lighting effect in your photo, especially when there isn’t enough natural light in your environment.
 Portrait Lighting produces the effects of real studio lighting based on fundamental photographic principles using depth‑sensing cameras and facial mapping.